ABI Generation

 storage_variables | Storage variable declarations |

-transitions | Public entry points (only transitions, not internal functions) |
+functions | Public entry points (entry fn declarations, not helper functions) |

 Type Reference